 This article provides information on how child support is calculated in Massachusetts.
 If you have questions about child support, you should contact an experienced family law attorney in your area.

 In Massachusetts, both parents have a duty to support their child.
-Typically, however, only the noncustodial parent makes child support payments.
-The noncustodial parent is the parent who lives outside the child’s primary home.
-The custodial parent, who has primary care of the child, remains responsible for child support too, but the law assumes that this parent spends the required amount directly on the child.
+Typically, however, only the noncustodial (parent without primary physical custody) parent makes child support payments.
+The "custodial parent" is the parent who lives with and has primary care of the child.
+This parent remains responsible for child support too, but the law assumes that a custodial parent spends the required amount directly on the child.

 The amount of support depends on a set of factors that make up the child support guidelines.
 Parents can agree to pay more than the guideline amount with court approval, but rarely less.
-In any case, a court can deviate from the guidelines, meaning, adjust the amount of support either up or down if a judge determines that it is in the child’s best interest to do so.
+In any case, a court can deviate from the guidelines and adjust the amount of support up or down if a judge determines that it is in the child's best interest to do so.

 The guidelines use different calculations depending on how the parents share custody or parenting time.
 There is a general formula for computing payments, but it's based on an assumption that the child has a primary residence with one parent and spends roughly one-third of the time with the other parent.
 If parenting time is less than one-third with the non-residential parent, the court may increase the amount of support.

-Where the parents share equal time, or close to it, there is a different process.
-The worksheet must be completed twice – once for each parent as the Recipient – the one who receives support – resulting in two weekly support amounts.
-The parent with the lower weekly support amount receives the difference of the two results.
-For example, if Parent A has a weekly support amount of $500 and Parent B’s weekly support amount is $400, then the difference is $100 paid to Parent B.
+Where the parents share roughly equal custody and visitation time, each parent must complete the child support worksheet to calculate their responsibility for support.
+The parent with the lower weekly support amount receives the difference of the two amounts.
+For example, if Parent A has a weekly support amount of $500 and Parent B's weekly support amount is $400, then the difference of $100 is paid by Parent A to Parent B.

-Where a parent’s minimum amount of time spent with the child is more than one-third, but less than half, then complete the worksheet first with the parent who has the most time (more than 50%) as the Recipient.
+Where a parent's minimum amount of time spent with the child is more than one-third, but less than half, the parent who has the most time (more than 50%) should complete the worksheet as the Recipient.
 Then you have to do the calculation again as if the parents shared equal time (as in the paragraph immediately above).
 The average between the base support (the first calculation) and the second, shared calculation will be the amount paid to the Recipient.